Duxter7/GA-English-Notes/IT English 7 (B1).md

 Don't have to = не обязан
-	You don't have to talk with Indians if you don't want to He doesn't have to sit at a desk because he's an Arab My boss doesn't have to get up at 5
+	You don't have to talk with Indians if you don't want to He doesn't have to sit at a desk because he's an Arab My boss doesn't have to get up at 5 AM
+	I like colleagues very much, bu they don't have to know about this